amputator84/sd_telegram/README.md

 _**Chat History**
 We go into any Telegram chat with prompts (individual messages), click three dots in the upper right corner, upload only text messages in json format.
 We get the result.json file, which we throw into the bot and select "Chat History".
 We get a random prompt, which we can save in data

+If you chose _/img_real = true_, the document will be unloaded for you, and after it the social network **VK** upload button.
+Before that, you need to set up a token and enter the ID of the album where the photo will be sent.

 <img src="https://raw.githubusercontent.com/partyfind/sd_bot/master/trash/photo_2023-06-22_15-29-24.jpg" alt="drawing" width="400"/>
 <img src="https://raw.githubusercontent.com/partyfind/sd_bot/master/trash/photo_2023-06-22_15-29-27.jpg" width="350"/>